-Now this is a whole new kettle of fish.
+Now this is a whole new kettle of fish to consider when buying a tent.
 At least one of you will be snagging yourself a bed off the ground.

 A trailer tent is towed behind your car (and in some cases even your motorbike!).
 This means the accommodation is of a pretty high standard, though trailer tents come with a price tag that reflects that.